Felony DUI Offenses

 - Was under the influence of a controlled substance

-- Refused to submit to a chemical test to determine their blood alcohol level
+- Refused to submit to a chemical test to determine their BAC

-If you were ever convicted of a homicide by vehicle in the past, a DUI will carry a felony grading.
+In addition, if you have three DUI convictions in the past 10 years, your fourth and all subsequent DUI offenses will be charged as a felony.
+If you were ever convicted of a homicide by vehicle in the past, your DUI will also carry a felony charge.

 For a felony DUI conviction, you will face the following penalties: